nathanKramer/nathanKramer.github.io/_posts/2017-12-6-certainty.markdown

 I think we all have a sense that each of us experiences the world differently.
 However, looking closely, I don't think we truly appreciate how diverse our experiences are, and how profoundly impactful this fact is on our efforts to reconcile our differences.

-At bottom, it should be no surprise that we're divided politically.
 In terms of our experience as human beings in the world, it all starts with raw data from our senses (granted to us by various imperfect organs, iteratively produced over millions of years by evolution).
 We're no witnesses to that raw data - the information we ultimately recieve has been subjected to a string of powerful, yet fallible subconscious processes well before we are conscious "observers" of it.
 We make sweeping abstractions, identitfy objects in purpose-oriented ways, take shortcuts through superfluous visual and auditory data.
 We probe for a world outside, brains occupying dark skulls, chronic abusers of induction, guessing about what's out there, beyond the skull.

 The brain? it's mostly talking to itself - for every neuron that receives its input from the outside world, there are between ten and a hundred others that do not.